-If you want a glimpse into how well an organization is run, take a look at how they run their meetings.
-The value they get out of their meetings usually reflects how well the organization is run as a whole.
+If you want a glimpse into how well an organization is run, look at how it runs its meetings.
+The value it gains from those meetings usually reflects how well the organization functions as a whole.
 Particularly an informational meeting.

 Meetings are designed to accomplish a particular objective.
 There are four types of meetings, each with a specific objective in mind:

-- Decision-Making Meetings: These meetings are held when you need to solve a problem or come to a decision as a group.
+- Decision-Making Meetings: Hold these meetings when the group needs to solve a problem or make a decision.

-- Informational Meetings: These meetings are held to introduce key information in a synchronous and dynamic way.
+- Informational Meetings: Use these meetings to introduce key information in a synchronous and dynamic way.

-- Creative Meetings: These meetings are used to gather people to generate the best and most original ideas possible.
+- Creative Meetings: Use these meetings to bring people together and generate the best, most original ideas possible.

-- Motivational Meetings: These meetings are used to gather people to gain commitment for an effort.
+- Motivational Meetings: Use these meetings to bring people together and build commitment for an effort.

 If you aren’t sure how to get information across effectively at work, hosting an informational meeting can provide the perfect setting.